 There’s only one problem—strategic marketing is a foreign language to most values-driven organizations.
 Most don’t understand and use terms like target audiences, positioning strategies, and branding.
 But it’s as crucial to their success as it is to profit-driven companies.
 So we translated branding into ideas and tools for world-changing organizations.
 Building an audience-focused organization is one of our recommendations.
-The figure on the left about marketing mindsets suggests why.
+The figure on the left about marketing mindsets indicates why.

 Our Strategic Marketing Guide and Workbook are blueprints for making your organization more successful.
 As we’ve said, its most potent tool is branding.
 We think most world-changing organizations would benefit from more distinctive and compelling brands.
 So we wrote a separate guide to it.